syedsk/ptp4FreeRTOS/README.md

     while doing RX via netif->input()
     while doing TX via low_level_output()
 ## 5. Polling mechanism with Lwip
     ptp4l uses poll to wait for timer events as well as network events.
     Lwip has polling only for socket fd.
-The timers in freertos are implemented as sudo socket so same select() call can be used for network/timer events See lwip-1.4.1/src/api/sockets.c/lwip_post_timer_event() and linuxptp-1.6/freertos_timers.c/timer_callback()
+The timers in freertos are implemented as sudo socket so same select() call can be used for network/timer events

+    See linuxptp-1.6/freertos_poll.c/freertos_poll()
+    See lwip-1.4.1/src/api/sockets.c/lwip_post_timer_event() and linuxptp-1.6/freertos_timers.c/timer_callback()